StackStorm/st2/docs/source/rbac.rst

 Permission inheritance
 ~~~~~~~~~~~~~~~~~~~~~~

+**Pack resources**

 By default all the pack resources inherit all the permission from a pack.
 This means that if you
 grant ``action_execute`` permission to a pack, user will be able to execute all the actions inside
 that pack.
-Similarly, if you grant ``rule_delete`` permission to a pack, user will be able to
+Similarly, if you grant ``rule_create`` permission to a pack, user will be able to
 create new rules in that pack.

+**Executions**

+Executions inherit permissions from the action they belong to.
+This means that if you grant
+``action_view`` permission on a particular action, user will be able to view all the executions
+which belong to that action.
+Similarly, if you grant ``execution_stop`` to a pack, user will be
+able to stop all the executions which belong to the action in that pack.

 Defining roles and user role assignments
 ----------------------------------------